Kyber Network Crystal Legacy (KNC) Market Cap Tops $647.64 Million

-Kyber Network Crystal Legacy (CURRENCY:KNC) traded down 2.4% against the US dollar during the 1-day period ending at 16:00 PM Eastern on May 28th.
-One Kyber Network Crystal Legacy coin can currently be purchased for approximately $3.16 or 0.00005518 BTC on major cryptocurrency exchanges.
+Kyber Network Crystal Legacy (CURRENCY:KNC) traded down 2.4% against the US dollar during the 24 hour period ending at 19:00 PM E.T. on June 1st.
+One Kyber Network Crystal Legacy coin can currently be bought for $3.16 or 0.00005518 BTC on popular exchanges.
+Kyber Network Crystal Legacy has a market cap of $647.64 million and $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.
 In the last week, Kyber Network Crystal Legacy has traded up 38.5% against the US dollar.
-Kyber Network Crystal Legacy has a total market cap of $647.64 million and $83.15 million worth of Kyber Network Crystal Legacy was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.